kevincobos/AWS-Cloud-Solutions-Architect/README.md

 - **ACID** In computer science, ACID (atomicity, consistency, isolation, durability) is a set of properties of database transactions intended to guarantee data validity despite errors, power failures, and other mishaps.
 - **ACLs** Access control lists (ACLs) are a collection of permissions that apply to a file or directory.
 - **Ephemeral Storage** Is temporary storage that is available only during the lifetime of the instance that provides it.
+- **Application Load Balancer (ALB)** is a load balancer that operates at the application layer and allows you to define routing rules based on content across multiple services or containers running on one or more EC2 instances.
+- **Network Load Balancer (NLB)** is a load balancer that operates at the connection level (Layer 4), routing connections to targets - EC2 instances, containers, and IP addresses based on IP protocol data.
+- **Elastic Load Balancing (ELB)** is a load balancer that automatically distributes incoming application traffic across multiple targets, such as Amazon EC2 instances, containers, IP addresses, and Lambda functions.

 Working on my AWS Cloud Solutions Architect Professional Certificate